jtorrents/b2b-woocommerce/README.md

 ## License

-This plugin is licensed under the GPL v2 or later.
+This library is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Credits